dynamid/demo-mapreduce/README.md

 >  └── check_results.sh

 The 3rd implementation generates the results in a format different from the first 2.
+The *check_results.sh* script can be used after the 3 exemples have been run, to compare their results.

-The check_results.sh script converts the results of the 3rd implementation to match that of the first two, so we can compare the respective results and make sure they match.
+It converts the results of the 3rd implementation to match the format of the first two, so we can make sure the 3 results match.